LedgerHQ/rust-app-demo/README.md

+DEPRECATED: Now obsolete in favour of [this new demo](https://github.com/LedgerHQ/rust-app) that uses an improved structure and a Rust UI.

 # Rust bindings to the SDK and app

 Hybrid of Ledger's SDK that will allow incrementally replacing parts of the C SDK with safer Rust code.